hartwork/grub2-theme-preview/README.md

                            PATH

 positional arguments:
-  PATH                  Path of theme directory (or PNG/TGA image file) to
+  PATH                  path of theme directory (or PNG/TGA image file) to
                         preview

 optional arguments:
-  -h, --help            show this help message and exit --grub-cfg PATH       Path of custom grub.cfg file to use (default:
+  -h, --help            show this help message and exit --grub-cfg PATH       path of custom grub.cfg file to use (default:
                         /boot/grub{2,}/grub.cfg)
-  --verbose             Increase verbosity
+  --verbose             increase verbosity
-  --resolution WxH      Set a custom resolution, e.g. 800x600 --timeout SECONDS     Set timeout in whole seconds or -1 to disable
+  --resolution WxH      set a custom resolution, e.g. 800x600 --timeout SECONDS     set GRUB timeout in whole seconds or -1 to disable
                         (default: 30 seconds)
   --add TARGET=/SOURCE  make grub2-mkrescue add file(s) from /SOURCE to
                         /TARGET in the rescue image (can be passed multiple